naboyd/C9800-LAB/README.md

 ### Infrastructure

-ASA - configuration
+#### ASA

 ASA is configured with three interfaces, Inside , Outside and MGMT.

-C9300-24:
+#### C9300-24

 The switch is configured with one managment VLAN , VLAN 10 - 10.10.10.XXX subnet , and then two vlans per pod, 10.10.1x0 and 10.101.1x1 little x being pod number 1-8  clients on pod .1x0 and APs on .1x1

 ## Files

 **./IOS-XE-Confgs** folder contains the lab pod configurations and C9300 Configurations.

-**./Proceedures** folder contains guides on startup and shutdown of the pods.
+**./Procedures** folder contains guides on startup and shutdown of the pods.

 **./Initialization** folder contains proceedures for initial set up of the lab and initialization of the pods.